phanchanhhien/MQTT_OBDII_Esp32/README.md

 # MQTT_OBDII_Esp32
-Example to hack a old car and connect it to the IoT World.
+Example to hack an old car and connect it to the IoT World.
 Really fun